Director’s Report to the National Advisory Mental Health Council - January 11, 2008

 The CTSAs are a new consortium to transform how clinical and translational research is conducted, ultimately enabling researchers to provide new treatments to patients more quickly and efficiently.
 When fully implemented in 2012, 60 institutions will be linked together to energize the discipline of clinical and translational science.
 An overview of this Roadmap initiative is available online.

 The following institutions received awards in the second round of CTSA funding.
-The descriptions of the 2007 CTSA awardees is available online.

 - Case Western Reserve University (Cleveland, Ohio)